 Our homes are located in ‘safe and secure’ residential areas in the city of Brighton & Hove offering easy access to all the amenities and services on offer, including mainstream junior and secondary schools and colleges.
 They are easily accessible being within walking distance to mainline rail stations, and have excellent connections to major road links from the north, east and west.

-Westfields and Hillfields care for older children aged 12 yrs to 16 years on admission.
-These Homes been designed to provide secondary care provision also through baseline assessments for all children after an initial 12-weeks in placement, psychodynamic assessment of emotional needs, and pathway plans leading to interdependent living and/or supported accommodation.
-Both Homes are available for those children who have experienced break down in their own family, considerable disruptions to their lives, whose needs have not been met in alternative care settings, or who require ongoing therapeutic support combined with practical support and guidance to move towards adulthood and interdependent living.
+Hillfields cares for older children aged 12 yrs to 16 years on admission.
+The home has been designed to provide secondary-age care provision also through baseline assessments for all children after an initial 12-weeks in placement, psychodynamic assessment of emotional needs, and pathway plans leading to interdependent living and/or supported accommodation.
+Hillfields is available for those children who have experienced break down in their own family, considerable disruptions to their lives, whose needs have not been met in alternative care settings, or who require ongoing therapeutic support combined with practical support and guidance to move towards adulthood and interdependent living.

 We recognise that if something fundamental in a child’s’ early experiences was not ‘good enough’, this can prevent not only their early emotional needs being met but also their ability to function in day-to-day life.
 For many of the children in our care, the past is still part of their present.
 Previous negative experiences and possible abuse suffered by the child leaves them with fears, anxieties, trauma, and a range of defence mechanisms that hold back their ability to function appropriately.